indradb/indradb/README.md

 * `DATABASE_URL`: The connection string to the underlying database.
 * `PORT`: The port to run the server on.
 Defaults to `27615`.
+* `WORKER_COUNT`: How many worker threads to have to satisfy client requests.
+Defaults to twice the number of CPUs.

 ## Install from source